 Experience Domains And Experience Slugs

-Experience domains and experience slugs are the two ways that you (or your users) can access an experience that you have created.
-An experience domain is a custom domain at which a version of your experience is available on the Internet.
-Your application can have multiple experience domains, and each domain can point to a different version of your experience.
-Or, multiple domains can point to the same experience version.
+An Experience Domain is a custom domain at which a version of your experience is available on the Internet.
+Your application can have multiple Experience Domains, and each domain can point to a different version of your experience.
+Or, multiple domains can point to the same Experience Version.

-Experience domains are only available within applications owned by an organization.
+Experience Domains are only available within applications owned by an organization.
 If you require a fully custom domain in front of your experience endpoints for one of your Sandbox applications, you will need to migrate that application to an organization.

 Viewing Experience Domains and Slugs